 Recycling is an ancient practice in China.
 Since time immemorial people have utilised even human excrement (or night soil) as an agricultural fertiliser along with other biological waste (see also Hyderabad).
 Urban agriculture is also widespread.
 Most vegetables are produced no more than 10 km from the point of sale, where they appear within a day of being harvested.
 Most cities are nearly self-sufficient in terms of food.
 During China’s recent decades or urbanisation Chinese cities have safeguarded this system by expanding urban farmland at the same rate as urban growth.

 This is especially true of Shanghai, which since the 1950s has planned and managed food production in the municipal region, a system which until the 1980s supplied all of the city's fresh vegetables and significant portions of other food demands.
 However, due to rapid urbanisation, loss of agricultural land and changes in policy, the level of self-sufficiency has fallen.
-In the 1990s, half of the city's pork and chicken, 60% of its vegetables and 90% of its milk and eggs were produced in a green ring around Shanghai (see also Havana and Lubumbashi).
+In the mid 1990s, nearly 100% of chicken, eggs and milk, 80% of vegetables and freshwater fishes, and 50% of pork were produced in a green ring around Shanghai (see also Havana and Lubumbashi).
 The city administration managed 300 000 ha of land for food production.
 Over 800 000 citizens were actively involved in production alone.
 Both solid and liquid wastes were well managed to maximize yields and keep the city clean.

 In addition, Shanghai's government has launched a number of programs to create a modern and sustainable system of urban and peri-urban farming: